mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Costs: 1+Psi Points of attacking power.

 PSYCHIC ARMOR
-Psychic Armor places a psionic barrier in front of the psion’s mind, absorbing damage from psionic attacks in the same way physical armor protects against physical damage.
+Psychic Armor places a psionic barrier in front of the psion's mind, absorbing damage from psionic attacks in the same way physical armor protects against physical damage.
 The amount of damage reduced is equal to the Psi points invested in the power.